Capital Calls: Goldman’s Starling bet signals faith in UK savers

 ------------------------------------------------

 Goldman’s interest is striking given that its own Marcus unit already offers accounts to British savers.
 Moreover, UK retail banks face a series of headwinds which make life harder for new entrants.
 The pandemic has undermined the creditworthiness of some borrowers, while the squeeze from ultra-low interest rates is particularly painful for challengers like Monzo and Revolut.
-Deep-pocketed new players include JPMorgan, which announced plans to launch a digital-only bank in January.
+Deep-pocketed new players include JPMorgan (JPM.N), which announced plans to launch a digital-only bank in January read more .
 Yet Starling has been breaking even since October, and is looking to list on the stock market as early as 2022.
 Goldman may have spotted a silver lining.
 (By Karen Kwok)

 Earlier in Capital Calls: